sindresorhus/type-fest/readme.md

 ### Improved built-in

-- [`ExtendsStrict`](source/extends-strict.d.ts) - A stricter version of `extends` that Checks Stricily if one type extends another without distribution.
+- [`ExtendsStrict`](source/extends-strict.d.ts) - A stricter, non-distributive version of `extends` for checking whether one type is assignable to another.
 - [`ExtractStrict`](source/extract-strict.d.ts) - A stricter version of `Extract<T, U>` that ensures every member of `U` can successfully extract something from `T`.
 - [`ExcludeStrict`](source/exclude-strict.d.ts) - A stricter version of `Exclude<T, U>` that ensures every member of `U` can successfully exclude something from `T`.